 As with most seasonal allergies, the culprit is pollen.
 This is the powder that comes from plants, grasses and trees that becomes windborne.
 This pollen comes from Ashe juniper trees — more popularly known as mountain cedar and largely indigenous to Central Texas.
 These evergreens produce the highest pollen counts of any pollinating plant in Texas.

-Mountain cedar pollen counts are generally worst when it's sunny and windy.
+Mountain cedar pollen counts are generally worse when it's sunny and windy.
 The pollen counts vary from year to year.
-But if a lot of rain precedes the season, expect it to be worse.
+But a rainy fall may mean worse mountain cedar pollen allergies in the winter.
 That's because rain produces healthier juniper trees which will emit more pollen.

 To stay ahead of seasonal allergies, see eight ways to minimize allergy symptoms.